Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 A `Waker` is struct the `Future` can use to inform the Executor it's ready to have its `.poll()` method called again.

-Before we get to that though, we're going to update our program to use threads for both tasks and scheduling.
-It's important to note, however, that threads are not a necessary component of asynchronous Rust, there are other ways to achieve Waking, but for now, this is the approach we'll take.
+Before we get to that, though, we're going to update our program to use threads for both tasks and scheduling.
+It's important to note, however, that threads are not a necessary element of asynchronous Rust, there are other ways to achieve Waking, but for now, this is the approach we'll take.

 ```rust